Danube Wine Challenge / International Wine Competition

 – comes from a small wine-growing area,

 – is a specific wine-type produced in small quantities, or

 – comes from a low-yielding vineyard.

-Samples that arrive after this date will not be accepted, although the event Organizer reserves the right to extend the delivery deadline (in such case Participants will be informed by email or at www.danubewine.sk).
+Samples that arrive after the official deadline will not be accepted, although the event Organizer reserves the right to extend the delivery deadline (in such case Participants will be informed by email or at www.danubewine.sk and on social media.

 The Organizer has the right to exclude samples that fail to comply with these Statutes or fall outside the scope of the competition’s remit.
 In the event of exclusion from the competition, the Participant will receive an email explaining the decision and information about collecting disqualified samples.

 V. Entry fee